learning-image-synthesis/sp25/_assignments/hw0.md

 ## How to submit assignments? (in general)
 For each assignment, you will be required to submit two packages unless specified otherwise:  your __code__ and your __webpage__:
 ### Submit code to Canvas
 For every assignment you should create a `main.py` that can be used to run all your code for the assignment, and a `README.md` file that contains all required documentation.
 Place all source code used to generate your results, as well as any documentation required to use the code, in a folder named `andrewid_code_projX` where X is the hw number.
-Zip the whole folder and submit the zip to Gradescope.
+Zip the whole folder and submit the zip to Canvas.
 Here is an example of your folder structure:
 ```angular2html
 zhiqiul_code_proj1/
     main.py